Roofing Materials

 How do I decide which roofing profile is right for my project?

-The best roofing profile depends on your roof pitch, the style of your home or building, your budget, and local conditions.
+A: The best roofing profile depends on your roof pitch, the style of your home or building, your budget, and local conditions.
 Corrugated is a great fit for traditional villas or rural settings, while Trapezoidal and Trough are often used on modern and industrial buildings.
-For low-pitch roofs or coastal properties, concealed-fix systems like Spanlok are ideal, offering excellent water tightness and minimal maintenance.
-Angle Seam is typically chosen for its crisp architectural lines and works best on walls or steeper roofs where water tightness is less critical.
+For low-pitch roofs or coastal properties, concealed-fix systems like Trough are ideal, offering excellent water tightness and minimal maintenance.
+Standing Seam is typically chosen for its crisp architectural lines and works best on walls or steeper roofs where water tightness is less critical.
 A roofing specialist can help you weigh up these factors and recommend the right profile for long-term performance.

 Which roofing profile needs the least maintenance?